mattyonweb/pynuxmv/README.md

 + No support for concurrent execution and/or `nuXmv` modules

 It's not (it shouldn't) be difficult to implement some of these things, but it will take some time to do it.

+___

+## Basic tutorial

+The following assumes that you are examining a portion of "self-contained" code (ie. code that doesn't reference variables and/or functions defined outside of such portion) that is within the limitations listed before.

+Let's look at an example:

+	... (other code) ...
+	start_nuxmv()

+	b: bool = False
+	x = 0

+	while (x < 10 and not b):
+		x += 1

+	ltlspec("F x = 10")
+	invarspec("!b")

+	end_nuxmv()
+	... (other code) ...

+Let's notice some things:

++ The block of code that we want to isolate and test is enclosed within two functions, `start_nuxmv()` and `end_nuxmv()`.
+These functions do nothing, they are just placeholders.
+There can be as many of these functions as you like, but they should not be nested.

++ `b` is a boolean; this information needs to be specified in order to distinguish it from an `integer`, the default type assumed by `pynuxmv`.

++ At the end of the block you specify the conditions you want your program to comply with.
+These can be of two kinds, `LTL` formulas (`ltlspec`) or invariants (`invarspec`).
+More informations on LTL can be found on [wikipedia](https://en.wikipedia.org/wiki/Linear_temporal_logic).